Careers in the Creative Industries With a Gaming Degree

 Back to menu

 Video games have played a huge part in society for decades.
-The ‘gamer’ stereotype previously belonged to a few, but as the industry has developed, so has its audience.
+The ‘gamer’ stereotype previously belonged to a few, but as the gaming industry has developed, so has its audience.

 Now, it is estimated that 2.2 billion people play video games, nearly a third of the planet’s population.
-The industry is enormous.
+The gaming industry is enormous.
 It’s worth billions of dollars and generated over $130 billion in 2018.